asvpxvivien/Ferme-Agro-/README.md

 # Asssiko-farm - Modern Family farm

-A modern e-commerce website for a family farm, built with Next.js 15, React 19, and TypeScript.
+A modern e-commerce website for a family farm.

 ## Overview